Carlos Ominami

 Carlos Octavio Ominami Pascual (born 18 June 1950) is a Chilean economist and politician, former parliamentarian and former Chilean Minister of State.

 Family

 Ominami is the son of Edith Pascual Pascual (1928–2022), of partially French ancestry. and Carlos Ominami Daza (1932–1996), the latter of whom was the son of Carlos Ominami Maza (おみなみまさお, Ominami Masao), a Japanese navy officer and hairdresser who immigrated to Iquique in 1914.
 Due to his Japanese heritage, he remains in contact with his Japanese ancestry, often visiting the Asian country.
 He personally met Akihito, then-Emperor of Japan, in 2011.

-He is married to the journalist and sociologist Manuela Gumucio Rivas, daughter of the former parliamentarian Rafael Agustín Gumucio and ex-wife of the general secretary of the Revolutionary Left Movement (MIR), Miguel Enríquez (1944–1974).
+He was married to the journalist and sociologist Manuela Gumucio Rivas, daughter of the former parliamentarian Rafael Agustín Gumucio and ex-wife of the general secretary of the Revolutionary Left Movement (MIR), Miguel Enríquez (1944–1974).
+He is now in relationship with Maïté Albagly Giroux.
 His only (adoptive) child is Marco Enríquez-Ominami, the offspring of his ex wife from a previous relationship, whom he adopted as his own son from an early age.